az-cat/az-hpcapps/README.md

     Packer](https://www.packer.io/), an open source tool for creating build images.
 Custom images are stored in separate infrastructure blobs.

-2. Create a Batch pool or CycleCloud cluster to automate the creation of the compute nodes (virtual machines) used to run your HPC application.
+2. Create a Batch pool to automate the creation of the compute nodes (virtual machines) used to run your HPC application.

 3. Run the application.
 Pools of virtual machines are created with a custom